-Administrative costs will be allowed up to a maximum of 8 percent of the Grantee's original state Early Intervention allocation or 8 percent of an amended allocation if it is less than the original allocation.
+Administrative costs will be allowed up to a maximum of 8 percent of the Grantee's original state Early Intervention allocation or 8 percent of an amended.
 Supporting documentation is required for any administrative costs and must be reported with sufficient detail that demonstrates what funds are 8 percent of the Early Intervention allocation.